-4.1.10.3 Visual presentation of information through graphs, charts, and maps.
+4.7.10.3 Visual presentation of information through graphs, charts, and maps.

-4.1.10.4 A filtering option is required (using a specific time range, by user ID or local IP address, by application, etc.)
+4.7.10.4 A filtering option is required (using a specific time range, by user ID or local IP address, by application, and so on).

-4.1.10.5 The display of a specified number of main data (Top N) that can be customized on the Dashboard is required.
+4.7.10.5 The display of a specified number of main data (Top N) that can be customized on the Dashboard is required.

-4.1.10.6 It is required that the system provide a single-click option for transferring a Host to Quarantine based on selected data.
+4.7.10.6 Details are required regarding the possibility of a single-click option for transferring a Host to Quarantine based on selected data.

-4.1.10.7 Details are required regarding the ability of the proposed system to provide monitoring capabilities through the graphical user interface (GUI), including:
+4.7.10.7 Details are required regarding the ability of the proposed system to provide monitoring capabilities through the graphical user interface (GUI), including: